Improving email deliverabilty

 Email authentication verifies that an email is actually from you or your business.
 Think of it like a digital signature: it protects your brand, identity and reputation.
 It’s one of the most important steps you can take to improve your deliverability.

-This article explains why it’s important to authenticate, and how it changes the way email servers and email clients treat your email.
+This article explains why it’s important to authenticate DKIM, SPF & DMARC, and how it changes the way email servers and email clients treat your email.

 Why authentication matters